speed2exe/myzql/README.md

 }
 ```
 Note:
-- Allocation and connection are lazy by default, and will be required when required (e.g. query or ping).
+- Allocation and network are lazy by default and will only be invoked when needed (e.g. query or ping).
-- Allocator is stored in `Client`, and will NOT do implicit allocation for user.
+- Allocator is not stored in `Client`, and will NOT do implicit allocation for user.
 Every function or method
-that requires allocation explicitly require an allocator.
+that requires allocation will require an allocator to be passed in as parameter.
 This is done so that allocation strategy can be optimized.
-E.g. Supposed you can guarantee that the data returned from query result have reasonable upper bound(eg. `SELECT COUNT(*) FROM my_table`),
-you can use a fixed buffer allocation strategy to avoid heap allocation.

 ## Querying
 ```zig